peteash10/bunminster.uk/index.md

 We monitor the weight of our rabbits to check there are no problems.
 Since we have the data, here's a chart!

-<iframe width="647" height="371" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vTCsXrkEwwQ77cwEj0HXPMQG0ZHW4TpeEc3mhWI6CZtxEE1hBneJp9CXhi4iFvY2qVJscy0NtLT8Fhd/pubchart?oid=1254628106&amp;format=interactive"></iframe>
+<div class="vid"><iframe width="647" height="371" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vTCsXrkEwwQ77cwEj0HXPMQG0ZHW4TpeEc3mhWI6CZtxEE1hBneJp9CXhi4iFvY2qVJscy0NtLT8Fhd/pubchart?oid=1254628106&amp;format=interactive"></iframe></div>

 ## Much more to come!